KyleBanks/kylewbanks.com-AndroidApp/README.md

 TODO
 ====

-- Cache the posts on a client side database
+- Cache tags on the client side (Posts already cached)
 - Only load posts newer than the cached ones
 - Get prettyprint to work from the local file, rather than remote